 There are a number of benefits to using a parallax effect on your WordPress website.
 The first, and most obvious, is the visual aspect of a parallax effect.
 A parallax effect is aesthetically pleasing, giving your website a fresh, stylish and modern look and feel.
 This wow effect can make your content really pop, and creates an exciting and interesting browser experience.

 Another key reason for using parallax effect on your site is to help break up a page, particularly a homepage, into readable chunks.
 Use this effect to emphasize the different sections and types of content you want to showcase.
 This can help promote different aspects of your website, illuminate important info, and encourage users to navigate your site and access content in a way of your choosing.

-Parallax effect can be used on any page or post of a website, but can be particularly seen on homepages, landing pages, or one-page sites.
-The stunning visuals parallax creates, and the positive effect it has on user experience, can result in visitors staying for longer on your site, and help improve your site’s conversion rates against its goals.
+Parallax effect can be used on any page or post of a website, but is most often seen on homepages, landing pages, or one-page sites.
+The stunning visuals parallax creates, and the positive effect it has on user experience, can result in visitors staying on your site longer, and help improve your site’s conversion rate goals.

 Parallax on Mobile

 While parallax is great for adding visual interest, it does not always work well on mobile devices.
 Because phones and tablets typically use swipe navigation (instead of a scroll like desktops) parallax effects may not render correctly.
-Of course, this will depend on the method and animations you use for your own parallax section, however for good usability you may want to consider disabling parallax on devices.
+Of course, this will depend on the method and animations you use for your own parallax section.
+However for usability you may want to consider disabling parallax on devices.

 Select a Theme with Parallax Effect

 For those of you starting a new project, you should select a premium theme that includes a parallax effect feature.
 And if you want to use a parallax effect on a variety of pages of your website, not just the homepage, then you may want to consider a multipurpose theme that comes with an advanced page builder.

 Add Parallax Backgrounds with Total